TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Preface/Index.rst

 This book is for TYPO3 extension developers who have a basic understanding of PHP programming and experience working with and administering TYPO3.
-The book gives a compact introduction to the Extbase framework and to the Fluid template engine.

 We are aiming at the following target audiences.

-* Beginners, who want to use Extbase and Fluid right from scratch as a basis for their own extensions.
+* Beginners, who want to use Extbase and Fluid right as a basis for their own extensions.
 * Experienced developers, who want to learn Extbase and Fluid before beginning a new project.
-* Deciders, who want to gain a technical overview of the new framework.
+* Decision makers, who want to gain a technical overview of the new framework.

 .. _structure-of-this-book:

 Structure of this book
 ======================

-This chapter is structured into ten sub chapters and three appendices.
+This chapter is structured into ten main chapters, some additional smaller chapters and three appendices.
 The chapters discuss the following topics:

 Chapter 1, *Installation*, leads you through the installation of Extbase and Fluid.
 To make extension development as